So, you decided you are going vegan for the animals.

 Consider these questions (and if you have any concerns, talk to your doctor about your digestive woes):

-1. Are You Drinking Enough Water?
+- Are You Drinking Enough Water?
 Fiber loves fluid!
-Think of insoluble fiber (found in foods like sweet potatoes, beans and veggies, etc) like a sponge that attracts water and bulks up your stools.
-If you aren’t drinking enough, you could experience bloating and irregularity.
+Think of insoluble fiber (found in foods like sweet potatoes, beans and veggies, etc) like a sponge that attracts water and bulks up your stools(3).
+If you aren’t drinking enough, you could experience bloating, constipation and irregularity (to name a few issues).
 So make sure you get enough water!

 Fatigue and Feeling Hungry